chriscamacho/SpritePlacer/readme.md

 * width height – the size of the sprite also used in conjunction with scale and wrap for texture effects
 * angle – the rotation of the sprite (in degrees)
 * offsetX offsetY – texture offset in pixels
-* scaleX scaleY – scales the size of the sprite
 * texture – the file name of the texture to use.
 * Xwrap Ywrap – effects how the texture wraps if it is not big enough to cover the sprite.
 * various physics properties (multiple physics shapes per sprite)